PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-01-04-email-script.md

 Making a submodule is something you might not be familiar with, I certainly was not until I added [Get-SMART](https://github.com/PipeItToDevNull/Get-Smart) to my [Get-Specs](https://github.com/PipeItToDevNull/Get-Specs) project.
 From inside your main repository we will run the following where \<repo url\> is your "send-mail" repo.
 You will need to run a commit and push this up to your origin.

-> To pull down submodules into a newly cloned repo, use the "init" and "update" commands.
+> :pencil: To pull down submodules into a newly cloned repo, use the "init" and "update" commands.

 ```bash
 git submodule add <repo URL>